 The children (and I!) love improvising.
 It is such fun to just sit at the piano and be able to make music without being tied to what is written on the page.
 Improvising allows children to express themselves through music and play much harder things than they can read.

 Finally, Music Moves!
 Music Moves is currently only studied by two students however this is something I plan to expand when I have space for new students (when face to face lessons resume).
 Music Moves is a new programme for 4-7 year olds that teaches core music and piano skills through movement, improvisation and rote playing.
 There are preparation videos for learning each piece, where children move and listen together with videos showing children how to play the piece when they are ready.
 There are also accompaniment videos for each piece.
-Moodle provides excellent value for these students, allowing them to engage with me every time they practise!
+The online classroom provides excellent value for these students, allowing them to engage with me every time they practise!

 Music is a language and, like all languages, listening is a vital part of the learning process.
 Last academic year I put up a Peter and the Wolf listening project for children.
 This term I will be putting up Carnival of the Animals which is a great piece that children will enjoy listening and moving to.